RUISA signal layer

 High

-Situation is carrying a visible protected pressure pattern that warrants attention.
+The Situation domain is showing a public-safe pressure pattern that may require attention.

 Command attention